Fi3/merx/README.md

 ## Performance

-Internally adding assets mean do a `checked_add` and check if the value is less or equal than max.
-The library seems to be a little faster in doing that than a plain function like the below:
+Merx in order to add assets do a checked add.
+From the benchmark it seems that Merx is a little faster in doing that than a plain function like the one below.

 ```rust
 fn checked_add_and_compare_64(a: i64, b: i64, max: i64) -> Option<i64> {